yachielab/QUEEN/qexperiment_usage.md

 - **design_num**: `int`, optional
   Number of primer pairs to design.
 Default is 1.

+- **adapter_mode**: `"standard"`, `"gibson"`, `"infusion"`, `"overlappcr"`, `"RE"`, or `"BP"`.
+Default is `"standard"`.
+  The mode value specifies the the format of `fw_adapter` and `rv_adapter`.

 - **fw_adapter** `ssDNA QUEEN object` or `str`, optional
-  If it's a string or a single-stranded DNA (ssDNA) QUEEN object, the sequence will be added at the beginning of any forward primers designed.
+  If mode is `"standard"`, the value must be a QUEEN object or a `str` object representing a DNA sequence.
+The sequence will be added at the beginning of any forward primers designed.
+  If mode is `"gibson"`, `"infusion"`, or `"overlappcr"`, the value must be a dsDNA QUEEN object.
-  If it's a double-stranded DNA (dsDNA) QUEEN object with linear topology, the homology sequence to the 3' end of the QUEEN object will be added at the beginning of any forward primers.
+  The adapter sequence overlapping the specified QUEEN object will be automatically designed and prepended to the forward primers.
-  Alternatively, you can specify the name of a restriction enzyme or 'attB'.
-In these cases, the adapter sequence including the specified site will be added at the beginning of the primers.
+  If mode is `"RE"`, the value must be a Cutsite object or a `str` object representing a restriction enzyme (RE) site.
+The adapter sequence including the specified RE site will be added at the beginning of the forward primers.
+If mode is "BP", the value must be "attB1" or "attB2".
+The specified attB site will be added at the beginning of the forward primers.
+Currently, "attB1" and "attB2" are specified as follows:
-  For now, "attB" sequence as fw adapter is "GGGGACAAGTTTGTACAAAAAAGCAGGCT".
+  - attB1: GGGGACAAGTTTGTACAAAAAAGCAGGCT
+  - attB2: GGGGACCACTTTGTACAAGAAAGCTGGGT

 - **rv_adapter**: `ssDNA QUEEN object` or `str`, optional
-  If it's a string or a single-stranded DNA (ssDNA) QUEEN object, the sequence will be added at the beginning of any reverse primers designed.
+  If mode is `"standard"`, the value must be a QUEEN object or a `str` object representing a DNA sequence.
+The sequence will be added at the beginning of any reverse primers designed.
+  If mode is `"gibson"`, `"infusion"`, or `"overlappcr"`, the value must be a dsDNA QUEEN object.
-  If it's a double-stranded DNA (dsDNA) QUEEN object with linear topology, the homology sequence to the 3' end of the QUEEN object will be added at the beginning of any reverse primers.
+  The adapter sequence overlapping the specified QUEEN object will be automatically designed and prepended to the reverse primers.
-  Alternatively, you can specify the name of a restriction enzyme or 'attB'.
-In these cases, the adapter sequence including the specified site will be added at the beginning of the primers.
+  If mode is `"RE"`, the value must be a Cutsite object or a `str` object representing a restriction enzyme (RE) site.
+The adapter sequence including the specified RE site will be added at the beginning of the reverse primers.
-  For now, "attB" sequence as rv adapter is "GGGGACCACTTTGTACAAGAAAGCTGGGT".
+  If mode is "BP", the value must be "attB1" or "attB2".
+The specified attB site will be added at the beginning of the reverse primers.
+Currently, "attB1" and "attB2" are specified as follows:
+  - attB1: GGGGACAAGTTTGTACAAAAAAGCAGGCT
+  - attB2: GGGGACCACTTTGTACAAGAAAGCTGGGT

 - **homology_length** `int`, optional
   Required homology for adapters.